Raton, New Mexico: Geography

 According to the United States Census Bureau, the city has a total area of 20.6 km2, all land.
 The Raton Range and Raton Peak are located immediately north of the town.
 The Raton Range is a 75 mi ridge that extends east from the Sangre de Cristo Mountains.
 Raton Pass and the Raton Basin are also named for the Raton Range.

 Geology

 The Cretaceous–Paleogene boundary, also known as the K-Pg or K-T boundary, or the iridium layer, can be viewed in Raton.
 A well-preserved sequence of rocks spans the K-T boundary in Climax Canyon Park in Raton.
 The rocks have been studied for evidence of the iridium anomaly cited as evidence of a large meteorite impact at the end of the Cretaceous.
 It is interpreted to have caused the Cretaceous–Paleogene extinction event, which killed off dinosaurs and many other species of flora and fauna 66 million years ago.

 Climate

-Raton has a cold, semi-arid (BSk) climate under the Köppen Classification System.
+Raton has a cold, semiarid (BSk) climate under the Köppen climate classification.